-The hair follicles are situated in the lower art of the dermis, except in the scalp where the hair follicles are around in the upper part of the subcutaneous tissue.
-The lower third of the hair follicles is enveloped by a rich vascular plexus – the hair root is enveloped in a net of blood vessels.
+The hair follicles are situated in the lower part of the dermis, except in the scalp where the hair follicles are around in the upper part of the subcutaneous tissue.
+The lower third of the hair follicles is enveloped by a rich vascular plexus.
+In other words, the hair root is enveloped in a net of blood vessels.
 Hair root plexus is the entanglement of nerves that are linked all the way back to our brains and nervous system.
 This is responsible for making our hair “stand up” either when it’s cold or when we are terrified!

-Hair follicles reconstitute themselves though the hair cycle, which also suggests the presence of intrinsic stem cells.
-In contrast to the previous belief that stem cells reside in the bulbar – i.e. bottom – region of hair follicles, stem cells were detected in the bulge area, a contiguous part of outer root sheath, that provides the insertion point for arrector pili muscle and marks the bottom of the permanent portion of hair follicles.
-Later, studies successively demonstrated that these bulge stem cells has high proliferative capacity and multipotency to regenerate not only hair follicles but also sebaceous glands and epidermis.
-The genesis of these stems cells are directly responsible for new hair formation and support of hair follcicles [link]
+Hair follicles renew and reconsitute themselves though the hair cycle, which also suggests the presence of intrinsic stem cells.
+In contrast to the previous belief that stem cells reside in the bottom region of hair follicles, stem cells were actually detected in the bulge area, the middle, shared part of outer root sheath.
+The sheath provides the insertion point for arrector pili muscle and marks the bottom of the permanent portion of a hair follicle.
+These bulge stem cells has high proliferative (mutliplication) capacity and high potency to regenerate – not only hair follicles but also sebaceous glands and epidermis.
+The genesis of these stems cells are directly responsible for new hair formation and support of hair follicles.

 The gene overview

-Aside from that, some cell growth factors, such as VEGF, FGF-5S, IGF-1 and KGF, induce the proliferation of cells in the hair follicle and surrounding vascular system also maintaining follicles in the growth phase.
-On the other hand, negative factors, like FGF-5, terminate the anagen phase, sometimes prematurely.
+Aside from that, some cell growth factors, such as VEGF, FGF-5S, IGF-1 and KGF, induce the proliferation of cells in the hair follicle and surrounding vascular system.
+This process further helps maintaining follicles in the growth phase.
+On the other hand, negative factors, like FGF-5, cab terminate the anagen phase sometimes prematurely.
 We look at two of them closely.

 Blood vessel grow gene

-The VEGF-enhanced mice with artificially increased amount of blood vessels, grew hair faster and thicker in the first two weeks of life than did the control mice.
-When normal mice were treated with an antibody that blocks VEGF activity and then shaved, their hair grew back slower and was thinner than their untreated counterparts.
+The VEGF-enhanced mice with an artificially increased amount of blood vessels, grew hair faster and thicker in the first two weeks of life than control mice.
+Control mice were treated with an antibody that blocks VEGF activity and then shaved, their hair grew back slower and was thinner than their untreated counterparts.

 Longer growth stage gene

 FGF-5 inhibits hair growth by blocking the activation of dermal papilla cells, turning them from anagen into catagen.
-However, if inhibited, anagen stage can be extended.
-The FGF-5 inhibtor was found in an extract of Sanguisorba officinalis’ root, which, interestingly, in some folk medicine also have been found to have impact on blood.
+However, if FGF-5 is inhibited, anagen stage can be extended.
+Such FGF-5 inhibitor was found in an extract of Sanguisorba officinalis’ root, which, interestingly, in some folk medicine also have been found to have impact on blood.
 The root of the plant’s name itself means “blood” (Latin: sanguine means blood).
 Blocking FGF5 in the human scalp extends the hair cycle, resulting in less hair fall, faster hair growth rate and increased hair growth.

 As we age, many men and some women fall victims to androgenic alopecia, which relates to the sensitivity to androgens in scalp.
 The hair follicles fall into a culprit – known as follicle miniaturisation: the hair follicle decreases in size and therefore requires less blood supply.
-In turn, the less blood supply there is, the slower hair growth as with the absence of adequate blood flow, nutrients – whether applied topically or consumed as part of supplements or balanced nutrition – do not reach the hair follicle, therefore “starving” the hair root from much needed fuel even further.
+In turn, the less blood supply there is, the slower hair growth as with the absence of adequate blood flow, nutrients – whether applied topically or consumed as part of supplements or balanced nutrition – never reach the hair follicle.
+This “starves” the hair root from much needed fuel even further.
 If it does sound like a downward spiral – it is.